Combining Process Rheology and Spectroscopy Measurements to Improve Batch Polyurethane Polymer Production

-In step-growth polymerizations, the degree of polymerization is strictly dependent on conversion and is very sensitive to impurities and molar imbalance, especially when conversion is high.
+In polymer production, the degree of polymerization is strictly dependent on conversion.
+This very sensitive to impurities and molar imbalance, especially when conversion is high.

-Guided Wave and Sofraser have partnered to develop a dual measurement system that can be installed on a single shared flange, which can be installed directly onto the side of a reactor for real-time process control.
+Guided Wave and Sofraser have partnered to develop a dual measurement system that can be installed on a single shared flange; which can be installed directly onto the side of a reactor for real-time process control of polymer production.

 Overview of Polyurethane Production and the Role of PAT